Monster Beverage Co. (NASDAQ:MNST) Shares Sold by IBM Retirement Fund

+Other large investors have also recently made changes to their positions in the company.
+New England Professional Planning Group Inc. acquired a new stake in shares of Monster Beverage in the first quarter valued at approximately $388,000.
+Delos Wealth Advisors LLC acquired a new stake in shares of Monster Beverage in the fourth quarter valued at approximately $36,000.
+Byrne Asset Management LLC acquired a new stake in shares of Monster Beverage in the fourth quarter valued at approximately $43,000.
+Cornerstone Advisory LLC acquired a new stake in shares of Monster Beverage in the fourth quarter valued at approximately $48,000.
+Finally, Johnson Financial Group Inc. increased its stake in shares of Monster Beverage by 79.6% in the fourth quarter.
+Johnson Financial Group Inc. now owns 501 shares of the company’s stock valued at $48,000 after purchasing an additional 222 shares during the period.
+Institutional investors own 63.44% of the company’s stock.

-In other news, insider Guy Carling sold 26,299 shares of Monster Beverage stock in a transaction dated Tuesday, June 7th.
-The stock was sold at an average price of $90.73, for a total transaction of $2,386,108.27.
-Following the sale, the insider now owns 25,901 shares in the company, valued at $2,349,997.73.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Hilton H. Schlosberg sold 50,000 shares of Monster Beverage stock in a transaction dated Tuesday, June 7th.
-The stock was sold at an average price of $91.00, for a total value of $4,550,000.00.
-Following the sale, the chief executive officer now owns 310,244 shares in the company, valued at approximately $28,232,204.
+In related news, insider Guy Carling sold 26,299 shares of the firm’s stock in a transaction that occurred on Tuesday, June 7th.
+The shares were sold at an average price of $90.73, for a total value of $2,386,108.27.
+Following the completion of the transaction, the insider now owns 25,901 shares of the company’s stock, valued at approximately $2,349,997.73.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Hilton H. Schlosberg sold 50,000 shares of the firm’s stock in a transaction that occurred on Tuesday, June 7th.
+The stock was sold at an average price of $91.00, for a total transaction of $4,550,000.00.
+Following the completion of the transaction, the chief executive officer now directly owns 310,244 shares of the company’s stock, valued at approximately $28,232,204.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 117,028 shares of company stock worth $10,522,704.
-10.50% of the stock is owned by insiders.
+Insiders sold a total of 117,028 shares of company stock valued at $10,522,704 in the last ninety days.
+Company insiders own 10.50% of the company’s stock.

+Monster Beverage (NASDAQ:MNST – Get Rating) last issued its earnings results on Thursday, May 5th.
+The company reported $0.55 earnings per share for the quarter, missing analysts’ consensus estimates of $0.60 by ($0.05).
+The business had revenue of $1.52 billion for the quarter, compared to the consensus estimate of $1.43 billion.
+Monster Beverage had a return on equity of 21.21% and a net margin of 23.32%.
+The company’s quarterly revenue was up 22.2% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $0.59 earnings per share.
+As a group, research analysts predict that Monster Beverage Co. will post 2.68 earnings per share for the current fiscal year.

-Several research analysts recently weighed in on MNST shares.
-StockNews.com started coverage on Monster Beverage in a research report on Thursday, March 31st.
-They issued a “hold” rating for the company.
-JPMorgan Chase & Co. lowered their price target on Monster Beverage from $90.00 to $87.00 and set a “neutral” rating for the company in a research report on Wednesday, March 30th.
-BMO Capital Markets raised their price target on Monster Beverage from $90.00 to $95.00 in a research report on Wednesday, June 15th.
-Sanford C. Bernstein upgraded Monster Beverage from a “market perform” rating to an “outperform” rating and raised their price target for the stock from $97.00 to $110.00 in a research report on Wednesday, May 18th.
-Finally, Wells Fargo & Company raised their price target on Monster Beverage from $100.00 to $105.00 and gave the stock an “overweight” rating in a research report on Tuesday, May 31st.
-Seven equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of $100.85.
+Several brokerages have commented on MNST.
+Wells Fargo & Company raised their price target on shares of Monster Beverage from $100.00 to $105.00 and gave the company an “overweight” rating in a research note on Tuesday, May 31st.
+Morgan Stanley increased their price objective on shares of Monster Beverage from $111.00 to $117.00 and gave the company an “overweight” rating in a report on Monday, June 6th.
+UBS Group decreased their price objective on shares of Monster Beverage from $95.00 to $94.00 and set a “neutral” rating for the company in a report on Tuesday, June 21st.
+BMO Capital Markets increased their price objective on shares of Monster Beverage from $90.00 to $95.00 in a report on Wednesday, June 15th.
+Finally, JPMorgan Chase & Co. decreased their price objective on shares of Monster Beverage from $90.00 to $87.00 and set a “neutral” rating for the company in a report on Wednesday, March 30th.
+Seven research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Monster Beverage has an average rating of “Moderate Buy” and an average price target of $100.85.

 Monster Beverage Corporation, through its subsidiaries, engages in development, marketing, sale, and distribution of energy drink beverages and concentrates in the United States and internationally.
 The company operates through three segments: Monster Energy Drinks, Strategic Brands, and Other.
 It offers carbonated energy drinks, non-carbonated, ready-to-drink iced teas, lemonades, juice cocktails, single-serve juices and fruit beverages, ready-to-drink dairy and coffee drinks, energy drinks, sports drinks and single-serve still waters, and sodas that are considered natural, sparkling juices, and flavored sparkling beverages.